Constraining Primordial Non-Gaussianity with Density-Split Clustering: Methodology

 The existing DSC analyses \cite{Paillas_2021, Paillas_2023, Paillas_2024, CuestaLazaro_2024} work exclusively in configuration space, i.e., using correlation functions as summary statistics.
 While the power spectrum and correlation function are a Fourier transform pair and encode the same information, there can be significant differences in computational resources and constraining power depending on the scales being probed and the number densities involved.
 For example, the dominant contribution to computing time for Fourier space is the Fast Fourier Transform (FFT) procedure, which depends only on the resolution of the grid; painting the particles to the mesh is typically a subdominant contribution.
 On the other hand, configuration space involves a pair counting procedure that is highly sensitive to the number density of the sample.
 We introduce a DSC Fourier space analysis, which could prove useful for DSC analyses on high-density targets, such as the DESI Bright Galaxy Sample \cite{Hahn_2023}.
 We leave a more direct comparison between the constraining power and computational resources of both approaches to future work.

 To maintain consistency, we use the same grid resolution and resampling and interlacing schemes for the computation of the power spectra as when applying the density-split step to the halo field, except the halo power spectrum where we use CIC interpolation since it is used in other literature \cite{Coulton_2023b}.
 The power spectrum computations were implemented using the publicly available packages \texttt{pypower}\footnote{\url{https://github.com/cosmodesi/pypower}} and \texttt{nbodykit}\footnote{\url{https://github.com/bccp/nbodykit}}.
 The minimum wavenumber is set to the fundamental mode $k_{\rm min} = 2 \pi/L$ where $L = 1 \ \invhGpc$ is the box size, and the maximum wavenumber is set to the Nyquist mode $k_{\rm max} = \pi N_{\rm mesh}/L$, although we limit our analysis to scales $k \leq 0.5 \ \hinvMpc$ again for consistency with other literature \cite{Coulton_2023b, Peron_2024}.
 The bin width is set equal to the minimum wavenumber.
-We only compute the monopole and quadrupole moments of the power spectra; the hexadecapole also contains non-trivial information in redshift space, but it is too noisy to accurately compute derivatives and contains comparatively little information.
-The monopole and quadrupole are calculated according to:
+The multipole moments of the cross power spectrum between fields $\mathrm{a}$ and $\mathrm{b}$ are calculated by taking the real component of:

-where $\rm{i}$ denotes the $k$ bin index with $k_{\rm i, max} - k_{\rm i, min} = \Delta k$ being the bin width. $N_{\rm i}$ is the normalization to account for the number of modes in each bin, $\delta(\vec{k})$ are the Fourier modes of the overdensity field and $L_l(\mu)$ is the Legendre polynomial of order $l$, where $l=0, 2$ correspond to the monopole and quadrupole moments, respectively.
+where $\rm{i}$ denotes the $k$ bin index with $k_{\rm i, max} - k_{\rm i, min} = \Delta k$ being the bin width. $N_{\rm i}$ is the normalization, $\delta(\vec{k})$ are the Fourier modes of the overdensity field and $L_l(\mu)$ is the Legendre polynomial of order $l$, where $l=0, 2$ correspond to the monopole and quadrupole moments, respectively\footnote{We only compute the monopole and quadrupole moments of the power spectra; the hexadecapole also contains non-trivial information in redshift space, but it is too noisy to accurately compute derivatives and contains comparatively little information.}.
 We also subtract the $1/\bar{n}$ shot noise contribution for the halo auto power spectra, but not for the quantile auto power spectra for reasons discussed later.